Jessica Van Der Steen

 Jessica Van Der Steen (born 9 July 1984 in Westmalle, Antwerp) is a Belgian fashion model.

+Career

 Van Der Steen was first featured on the cover of the April 2000 edition of Ché magazine at age 16.
 In September 2003, she was also featured in the Dutch edition of ELLE.
 She then appeared in the Sports Illustrated Swimsuit Edition in both 2004 and 2005.
 Currently, Van Der Steen is a model for Victoria's Secret.